 The Entity has applied the amendments to IAS 1 Presentation of Items of Other Comprehensive Income for the first time in the current year.
 The amendments introduce new terminology, whose use is not mandatory, for the statement of comprehensive income and income statement.
-Under the amendments to IAS 1, the 'statement of comprehensive income' is renamed as the 'statement of profit or loss and other comprehensive income in either a single statement or in two separate but consecutive statements.
-However, the amendments to IAS 1 require items of other comprehensive income to be grouped into two categories in the other comprehensive income section: (a) items that will not be reclassified subsequently to profit or loss and (b) items that may be reclassified subsequently to profit or loss and items of other comprehensive income either before tax or net of tax.
-The amendments have been applied retrospectively, and hence the presentation of items of other comprehensive income either before tax or net of tax.
-The amendments have been modified to reflect the changes.
-Other than the above mentioned presentation changes, the application of the amendments to IAS 1 does not result in any impact on profit or loss, other comprehensive income.
+Under the amendments to IAS 1, the 'statement of comprehensive income' is renamed as the 'statement of profit or loss and other comprehensive income'.
+The amendments to IAS 1 retain the option to present profit or loss and other comprehensive income in either a single statement or in two separate but consecutive statements.
+However, the amendments to IAS 1 require items of other comprehensive income to be grouped into two categories in the other comprehensive income section: (a) items that will not be reclassified subsequently to profit or loss and (b) items that may be reclassified subsequently to profit or loss when specific conditions are met.
+Income tax on items of other comprehensive income is required to be allocated on the same basis - the amendments do not change the option to present items of other comprehensive income either before tax or net of tax.
+The amendments have been applied retrospectively, and hence the presentation of items of other comprehensive income has been modified to reflect the changes.
+Other than the above mentioned presentation changes, the application of the amendments to IAS 1 does not result in any impact on profit or loss, other comprehensive income and total comprehensive income.